philippkraft/cmf/documentation/tutorial/CmfTutStart.md

   - @subpage cmfTutFirstModel "Let it flow... the first simple model"
   - @subpage cmfTutBoundary "Boundary conditions"
   - @subpage cmfTutFluxes "Query fluxes and states"
-  - @subpage cmfTutSolver "Choosing a solver for the ODE system"

 ### Spatial context

   - @subpage cmfTutUnits "Units in cmf"
   - @subpage cmfTutSpaceTime "Time and space in cmf"
   - @subpage cmfTutCell "cells and reaches"

+### Documenting the model

+  - @subpage descriptor "Automatic project description"
+  - @subpage cmfTutSolver "Choosing a solver for the ODE system"

 ## Interaction with the atmosphere